Morudu7/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3.Script to display the contents of two files at the same time .
-File /etc/paswd and /etc/hosts 4.Script that display the last 10 line of file /etc/passwd 5.Script that prints the first 10 lines of file /etc/passwd
+File /etc/paswd and /etc/hosts 4.Script that display the last 10 line of file /etc/passwd 5.Script that prints the first 10 lines of file /etc/passwd 6.Script to prints the the first 3 lines of iacta and not allowed to use sed